AdobeDocs/experience-manager-65.en/help/forms/developing/rendering-forms.md

 * The Java API strongly typed (SOAP mode) examples are a Java servlet.
 * The web service (Java Base64) examples are a Java servlet.
-* The web service (MTOM) examples are a console application (not all quick starts have a MTOM example).
+* The web service (MTOM) examples are a console application (not all quick starts have an MTOM example).

 >[!NOTE]
 >